10 Tips on How to Manage Email Overload

 Informal messages between team members can take place on apps such as Slack, Discord, or Microsoft Teams.
 The details of projects large and small can be discussed on Trello, Asana, Write, or some other team collaboration platform.
 Instead of sending documents and other files as attachments, it's usually faster and more convenient to share them using Microsoft OneDrive, Google Drive, or Dropbox.

-Most email overload tips focus on managing the emails that others send to you, but what about the emails you send to others?
+Most email management best practices focus on managing the emails that others send to you, but what about the emails you send to others?
 You might be surprised by just how much time the average person spends writing email messages and how much of this time is wasted because of poor email writing habits.
 Unlike official letters, most business and personal emails don’t need to look pretty or use formal language.
 As long as you’ve conveyed the intended message, you can click the send button.

 When writing an email message, try not to bog down the recipient with unnecessary information.
 If you miss something important, the person on the other side can request the missing information with a few clicks.